-If you have done a traditional PGDipClinPharm then you will need to complete:
+If you have done a PGDipClinPharm then you will need to complete:

 A requirement for the programme is that candidates are registered pharmacists in New Zealand or Australia and practising in their country of residence.

-We recommend you enrol before 10 December to complete the required paperwork, if you plan to undertake study in Semester One, or by May for a start in Semester Two.
-The dissertation is a two-semester paper, and the thesis is a three-semester paper.
+We recommend you enrol before 10 December to complete the required paperwork, if you plan to undertake study in semester 1, or by May for a start in semester 2.

-Getting started on your dissertation can be daunting and it’s easy to put it off.
-We encourage you to start planning your dissertation and discuss this with Dan Wright (Paper Co-ordinator for PHCY 590 Dissertation and PHCY 5A Thesis) as soon as possible, even if you are unsure what you would like to do.
+Getting started on your thesis can be daunting and it’s easy to put it off.
+We encourage you to start planning your thesis and discuss this with Associate Professor Alesha Smith (Paper Co-ordinator for PHCY 5A Thesis) as soon as possible, even if you are unsure what you would like to do.

-Also feel free to ask advice at any point from:
+Also feel free to ask advice at any point from our Postgraduate Administrator: